 Trouble?
 If a step in this procedure fails because of a hardware issue, such as a cabinet failing to power up, resolve that issue and then go back to the last successful step in the procedure and continue from there.
 Do not skip steps or continue out of order.

 DISCOVER CRAY SYSTEM HARDWARE

-1. Log on to the SMW as crayadm and su to root.
+- 1. Log on to the SMW as root, if not already logged in. - 2.
+Run the xtdiscover command.